I’m going to attempt to answer the age-old question: 15 vs 30 year mortgage: which is better?

 * Rates taken from BankRate.com on 1 July 2020.

 Alright, if you only looked as far as the payment line, you might’ve received a bit of a jolt.
-The 15-year mortgage requires you pay out another $602 per month for the life of the loan!
+The 15-year fixed rate mortgage requires a significantly higher monthly payment—to the tune of another $602 per month for the life of the home loan!
 Take a deep breath.
-You don’t pay anything else on the 15-year mortgage after 15 years (makes sense, eh?).
+You don’t pay anything else on the 15-year loan after 15 years (makes sense, eh?).

-Clearly the 15-year mortgage is the best option, right?
+Clearly the 15-year mortgage is the best option in the long run, right?
 It depends.

 Consider the Opportunity Cost

-One thing you absolutely have to consider with the 15 vs 30 year mortgage question: what is the opportunity cost?
+One thing you absolutely have to consider with the 15 vs 30-year term mortgage question: what is the opportunity cost?

 Consider this: what if you did indeed take a 30-year mortgage, saving $602 in monthly cash flow, and invested that $602 each month for the life of your mortgage?
 If you invested it in a fund earning 6% (let’s not get into a debate about potential stock market returns at the moment), that investment would grow to $608,344!